The Baltic SEAL Project

 A key element of this initiative, Baltic SEAL created and validated a novel multi-mission sea level (MMSL) product for the Baltic Sea (BS).
 It provided an advanced sea-level information product to Baltic Sea stakeholders, and improved the performances of the current ESA Sea Level Climate Change Initiative.

 For more information on the team that delivered this project, click here.

 For more information on the science of satellite altimetry, click here.

 The Baltic Sea region is the perfect test environment for developing advanced sea-level products using satellite data.
 The structurally complex coastline, in combination with seasonal sea-ice formation presents significant challenges for extracting useful sea-level information from satellite-data.
 Complimentary to this, the Baltic Sea can be considered a semi-enclosed area, which has been observed and monitored for several decades before the advent of satellite altimetry.

-This combination of factors means the Baltic Sea is a rare opportunity to advance ocean science, and our understanding of measuring the oceans using satellite-based altimetry sensors.
+This combination of factors meant the Baltic Sea was a rare opportunity to advance ocean science, and our understanding of measuring the oceans using satellite-based altimetry sensors.
 Advanced solutions in the pre-processing and post-processing of satellite altimetry can be tested with the semi-enclosed nature of the sea magnifying our ability to explore the coastal complexity and sea-ice challenges.
 In effect, we can develop and test advanced solutions in the pre-processing and post-processing of satellite altimetry data.
 Knowledge can then be transferred to global initiatives, such as the future phases of the European Space Agency’s Sea Level Climate Change Initiative.